Skip to content

 Compare two providers side-by-side:

-from astrocyte.eval import compare_providers
+from astrocyte.eval import compare_providers, format_comparison

-comparison = await compare_providers(
+results = await compare_providers(

 configs=["config-pgvector.yaml", "config-mystique.yaml"],